AGChain: A Blockchain-based Gateway for Trustworthy App Delegation from Mobile App Markets: Motivation and Background

-Lastly, an unexpected yet serious pitfall is that not all app markets provide secure app downloading as Google Play and Apple Store.
-Indeed, we find that half of the top 14 Chinese Android app markets still use insecure app downloading via HTTP, which makes the injection of a repackaged app~\cite{DroidMOSS12} possible through public WiFis~\cite{PublicWiFi} or network hijacking~\cite{BGPHijacking13}.
-This causes a severe security risk, since around one billion Internet users in China have to use third-party app markets to download and install apps due to the Google Play ban.
+An unexpected observation is that not all app markets provide secure app downloads as Google Play and Apple Store.
+Surprisingly, we discovered that half of the top 14 Chinese Android app markets still utilize insecure app downloading via HTTP.
+This opens the door for potential injection of repackaged apps~\cite{DroidMOSS12}, particularly when users connect to public Wi-Fi networks~\cite{PublicWiFi} or fall victim to network hijacking~\cite{BGPHijacking13}.
+This poses a severe security risk, especially considering that around one billion Internet users in China rely on third-party app markets due to the ban on Google Play.

-Table~\ref{tab:3rdmarkets} shows our measurement result of the top 16 Chinese Android app markets that were selected by a recent app market study~\cite{ChineseAppMarkets18}.
-Specifically, we measure whether these markets use HTTPS as their medium to host app downloads.
-Note that some market websites may host Web content using HTTPS but provide the actual app downloading only in lightweight HTTP.
-We distinguish such a situation by inspecting the app downloading traffic \textit{only}.
-As shown in Table~\ref{tab:3rdmarkets}, half of 14 Chinese app markets (two markets do not provide the web-based app downloading) use insecure HTTP downloading, which include markets from Internet giants (e.g., Baidu) and hardware smartphone vendors (e.g., Meizu and Lenovo), and also specialized app markets (e.g., Anzhi and App China).
+Table~\ref{tab:3rdmarkets} presents our measurement results for the top 16 Chinese Android app markets, as identified by a recent study on app markets~\cite{ChineseAppMarkets18}.
+Specifically, we examined whether these markets employ HTTPS as the medium for hosting app downloads.
+It is important to note that while some market websites may use HTTPS for hosting web content, they may still provide app downloads exclusively through insecure HTTP.
+To distinguish this situation, we focused solely on app downloading traffic.
+As indicated in Table~\ref{tab:3rdmarkets}, half of the 14 Chinese app markets (excluding two markets that do not offer web-based app downloading) utilize insecure HTTP downloading.
+These markets include prominent Internet giants (e.g., Baidu) and smartphone hardware vendors (e.g., Meizu and Lenovo), as well as specialized app markets (e.g., Anzhi and App China).